5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 Wrapping Up

 If you also need spam-free login and registration pages on a Gutenberg site, Nexter Blocks includes Login Form, Registration Form, and Password Reset Form blocks that integrate with reCAPTCHA out of the box.
-Combine those with one of the anti-spam plugins above and your front-end is covered end to end.
+Pair those with one of the anti-spam plugins above and your front-end is covered end to end.
 See full Nexter pricing or download Nexter free to try the blocks first.

 Have Feedback or Questions?